w3c/cogai/WebNNM/README.md

 **Operators**: mathematical operations applied to the *operands* to compute the output, and subject to operator specific *options*.

 **Broadcasting**: allows operations between tensors of different shapes by virtually "stretching" the smaller tensor to match the dimensions of the larger one without actually copying the data in memory.
+WebNN supports automatic broadcasting for selected operators, e.g. `add`.

+**Inference**: The library propagates data type and shape constraints across the model, so that you only need to specify these explicitly when you want greater control.
+Note that you do need to specify the data type and shape for the model inputs and outputs.

 **Layer normalization**: is a technique that improves training performance by standardizing the activations of a single layer for each individual sample by calculating the mean and variance across all its features, ensuring that the inputs to the next layer remain within a stable numerical range.